Frequently Asked Questions

 Our overall philosophy is to wake our kids up early, keep them busy all day long with a variety of creative and interesting activities designed to support their recovery, and put them to bed at a reasonable hour.
 We emphasize positive lifestyle habits like regular exercise, good sleep and personal hygiene, healthy eating, plenty of outdoor/nature time, and daily stress-management activities.

 Wake-up is usually around 6:00 am and lights out is usually around 10:00 pm.
 In between, teens receive our entire array of therapies.
-They don’t do everything every day, but over the course of a week, our teens find themselves in Dialectical Behavioral Therapy, Group Process sessions, and Family Therapy sessions.
+They don’t do everything every day, but over the course of a week, our teens find themselves in Dialectical Behavior Therapy, Group Process sessions, and Family Therapy sessions.
 They’ll also participate in complementary experiential activities like yoga, boxing, hiking, mindful meditation, surf therapy, equine therapy, or making music in a state-of-the-art recording studio.

 Click here to view a sample daily residential treatment schedule.